venomlinux/scratchpkg/README.md

 Install scripts is a bash script contains command need to run before/after install/upgrade/remove packages in system.
 The suffix of install script is `<portname>.install`.
 This install script need to placed in port directory and later will included in tar-ed package.
 The script contains the following functions which run at different times:

-* `pre-_install()`: The script is run right before package is built or files are extracted.
+* `pre_install()`: The script is run right before package is built or files are extracted.
 One argument is passed: new package version.
 * `post_install()`: The script is run right after files are extracted.
 One argument is passed: new package version.
 * `pre_upgrade()`: The script is run right before files are extracted.
 Two arguments are passed in the following order: new package version, old package version.
 * `post_upgrade()`: The script is run right after files are extracted.
 Two arguments are passed in the following order: new package version, old package version.